Do you know What is ONVIF?

 When a Network Video Recorder (NVR) sends commands to an IP camera to request high-resolution videos, a common standard enforced by the ONVIF protocol allows to such camera to delivery what was asked even if the NVR was manufactured by another company and has a different brand.

-So the commands that are used by a PTZ (Pan Tilt Zoom) camera, for example, to change its position or send a Full HD video stream are always the same, it doesn't matter who is the camera or VMS software manufacturer.
+So the commands used by a PTZ (Pan Tilt Zoom) camera, for example, to change its position or send a Full HD video stream, are always the same.
+It doesn't matter who the camera is or the VMS software manufacturer.

 The benefits of the ONVIF protocol

-In addition to the video, you can also use other features through the ONVIF protocol such as alarms, video analytics, audio, and PTZ control, it all depends on the protocol version used by the manufacturers.
+In addition to the video, you can also use other features through the ONVIF protocol, such as alarms, video analytics, audio, and PTZ control.
+It all depends on the protocol version used by the manufacturers for video streaming.

-Profile Q: Profile that allows you to discover the cameras on the network through a scan, and also increase security by eliminating standard passwords.
+Profile Q: Profile that allows you to discover the cameras on the network through a scan.
+The profile Q increases password security.

-The ONVIF Profile T was created to address advanced video stream capabilities which include motion detection, video analytics, and H.265 CODE support.
+The ONVIF Profile T was created to address advanced video capabilities such as motion detection, video analytics, and H.265 CODEC support.